Jean-Claude Gaugy: Biography

 In the Jura mountain region of France, the Gaugy family have been artists for generations.
 Jean-Claude Gaugy entered the world and this tradition in 1944.
 At age five he began his apprenticeship, drawing daily and working in the family foundry.
 At fourteen he left for Paris, doing portraits first in cafés and later in an exclusive club.
 There, Salvador Dali discovered him and sponsored his first Paris gallery show and helped him gain him early entrance to École des Beaux Arts as a sculpture student.
 A place in a group show at Paris’ Museum of Modern Art earned him a purchase by the Soviet Government of all three of Gaugy’s works in the show, a trip by consular jet to Moscow and St. Petersburg and his first museum installations.

 Returning to Paris, Gaugy immersed himself in the art world, sharing a studio with Bernard Buffet, meeting Picasso, continuing to paint and study.
 He studied at Académie Julien and Académie du Feu in Paris, the School of Design in Rome.
 School of Woodcarving in Oberammergau, Germany, and School of Sculpture in Moscow.
-He went to England for an apprenticeship with Henry Moore, which he describes a “months covered in plaster”.
+He went to England for an apprenticeship with Henry Moore, which he describes as “months covered in plaster”.
 Then a new reality intervened when he was drafted into the French Marines, spending eighteen months in Africa in fierce combat.
 Gaugy will not talk about this period, but his time spent healing both in a hospital and a monastery indicate how deeply this affected the young and sensitive artist.

 .In 1996, seeking both greater freedom and artistic stimulation, Gaugy decided to immigrate to the United States.
 However, upon arrival he discovered only limited public interest in sculpture.
 Needing to sculpt, unwilling to paint, he began the development of his signature medium of wall hung paintings carved into wood.
 Gaugy’s next twenty years were spent exploring the limits of that medium, working realistically, practicing his craft.
 He generally ignored the conventional art establishment, preferring to work and sell from his studio, where he created major murals for libraries, churches and synagogues, as well as having work purchased by major corporations and individuals.
 Throughout, he persisted in the evolution of his “carved paintings”, ceaselessly fascinated by the challenge of breaking new ground, of moving ancient craft into contemporary art.